 Professional Development Certification Program

 Florida offers the Professional Development Certification Program for alternative licensure, which makes use of technology and teacher expertise to prepare non-educators who have subject-area expertise for a career in the classroom.
 Through this alternate route, eligible candidates can complete a teacher preparation program online and receive interactive tutoring and support from experienced professionals in the field of education.
-This innovative route to certification allows qualified professionals to begin their teaching careers while simultaneously pursuing highly effective and convenient professional development.
+This innovative route to certification allows qualified professionals to begin their teaching careers while simultaneously pursuing effective and convenient professional development.

 Testing Requirements for Florida Alternative Certification

-Once all exams have been successfully passed and all other requirements have been met, the candidate can qualify for the Professional Certificate.
+Once all exams have been passed and all other requirements have been met, the candidate can qualify for the Professional Certificate.

 Transferring Teaching Licenses from Another State

 To transfer teacher certification from another state to the state of Florida, candidates must either hold a valid standard (not temporary or other class) teaching certificate in another state or must have a current certificate issued by the National Board for Professional Teaching Standards (NBPTS).
 Teachers who meet this requirement and who have an employment offer from a Florida school may apply for a Temporary Certificate while completing the remaining requirements for Florida licensure, which include passing the Florida Teacher Certification Examinations.
 For more information, see our teaching license reciprocity resource.

 Schools with Alternative and Master’s Programs in Florida

 In order to ensure that you qualify for licensure, it’s important to complete a certification program that is approved by the state.
 The following list of school-based programs that typically lead to a certificate or master’s degree includes schools that have been approved by the Florida Department of Education (FLDOE).